LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 multiple method calls.
 The "&" symbol is placed between the individual method calls.
 Re-target is only ever used in the context of a member method call using the target operator ("``->``").
-The target object of the last target operator is used as the object for the re-targetted member call.
+The target object of the last target operator is used as the object for the re-targeted member call.
 For each method call, the "&" is placed following the method name, parameters and givenBlock (if present).

 The re-target operator can be used to string two or more methods together.
 The